Welcome to The Roads Traveled!

 Count me in with Andersen.

-Travel has expanded my sense of self and place.
-While I live in Charlotte, NC, I think of home as anywhere I happen to be staying at the time.
-To me, travel happens as soon as I walk out my front door.
+While I live in Charlotte, NC, home becomes wherever I am at the time, and travel begins as soon as I walk out the front door.

-I seek out people, places, and passions.
-I explore artisan food and wine, discover art and culture, learn about history and happenings, and more.
-From baking gougères in the Burgundy region of France to food-tripping in Portland.
-From hiking Pt.
-Reyes Peninsula in search of the rare Tule elk to falling for my Fitbit.
-From snorkeling on St. John to being locked – literally – in the Tower of London.
+On the road, I explore artisan food and wine, discover art and culture, learn about history and happenings, and more.
+From finding apple tart perfection in Paris to clinking glasses with a pioneer wine maker in Napa Valley.
+From hiking the otherworldly Joshua Tree National Park to falling for my Fitbit.
+From absorbing art at San Francisco’s stellar SFMOMA to breaking into tears at the Anne Frank House in Amsterdam.
+From my snorkeling debut on St. John to being locked – literally – in the Tower of London.

-As a writer, I tell stories to form connections – to enlighten, inspire, entertain, and engage with people at whatever road they’re on.
-To me, storytelling is the essence of communication.
-My need for stories stems from childhood, beginning with my bedtime plea to my parents to “Tell me a story.”
+As a writer, my need for stories began in childhood with my bedtime plea to my parents to “Tell me a story.”
 I wanted to know what happened between Once Upon A Time and The End, hoping the characters Lived Happily Ever After.
-That desire intensified over time, leading me to a career in public relations and writing, producing content for a variety of print and online publications.
-In 2013, I created The Roads Traveled blog, more determined to plan my life around travel, rather than plan travel around my life.
+That desire intensified, leading me to a career in employee communications, public relations (corporate and consulting), and special events.
+In addition, I’ve produced content for a variety of print and online publications as a freelance writer.
+In 2013, I created The Roads Traveled blog, more determined to plan my life around travel and tell new stories.

-As a traveler, I love that being on the road holds the promise of transformation, and it always delivers.
-Travel enriches your spirit and makes you more appreciative of being part of the global community.
+As a traveler, I love that every destination holds the promise of transformation, and it always delivers.

 P.S.
-On the road with me most often is my husband and favorite travel partner, Bill.
+With me most often is my husband and favorite travel partner, Bill Whitlatch.